ApiRTC/reactNativeApiRTC/README.md

 ## Demo Usage

-Start application on your mobile, and connect to a room Then you can open [apiRTc Conference demo](https://apirtc.github.io/ApiRTC-examples/conferencing/index.html) in the browser of your computer, on connect to the same room.
+Start application on your mobile, and connect to a room Then you can open [apiRTC Conference demo](https://apirtc.github.io/ApiRTC-examples/conferencing/index.html) in the browser of your computer, on connect to the same room.

 ## FAQ

+### Requirements
+* React Native needs Node.js >= 16 (Check [NVM](https://github.com/nvm-sh/nvm) if needed)

 ### What are the authorizations that are need to be declared on application